-j Leve ls of Achievement Criteria 1 Beginning 2 Developing 3 Proficient 4 Exemplary Claim/Thesis: The text introduces a clear, arguable claim that can be supported by reasons and evidence.
-The text contains an unclear or emerging claim that suggests a vague position.
+Levels of Achievement Criteria 1 - Beginning 2 - Developing 3 - Proficient 4 - Exemplary Claim/Thesis The text contains an unclear or emerging claim that suggests a vague position.
 The text attempts a structure and organization to support the position.
 The text introduces a claim that is arguable and takes a position.
 The text has a structure and organization that is aligned with the claim.
 The text introduces a precise claim that is clearly arguable and takes an identifiable position on an issue.
 The text has an effective structure and organization that is aligned with the claim.
 The text introduces a compelling claim that is clearly arguable and takes a purposeful position on an issue.
 The text has a structure and organization that is carefully crafted to support the claim.
-Organization/Development: The text provides sufficient data and evidence to back up the claim while pointing out the strengths and limitations of both the claim and counterclaim.
-The text provides a conclusion that supports the argument.
-The text provides data and evidence that attempt to back up the claim and unclearly addresses counterclaims or lacks counterclaims.
+Organization/ Development The text provides data and evidence that attempt to back up the claim and unclearly addresses counterclaims or lacks counterclaims.
 The conclusion merely restates the position.
 The text provides data and evidence to back up the claim and addresses counterclaims.
 The conclusion ties to the claim and evidence.
 The text provides sufficient and relevant data and evidence to back up the claim and fairly addresses counterclaims.
 The conclusion effectively reinforces the claim and evidence.
 The text provides convincing and relevant data and evidence to back up the claim and skillfully addresses counterclaims.
 The conclusion effectively strengthens the claim and evidence.
-Audience: The text anticipates the audience's knowledge level, concerns, values, and possible biases about the claim.
-The text illustrates an inconsistent awareness of the audience's knowledge level.
+Audience The text illustrates an inconsistent awareness of the audience's knowledge level.
 The text considers the audience's knowledge level, concerns, values, and possible biases about the claim.
 The text anticipates the audience's knowledge level, concerns, values, and possible biases about the claim.
 The text consistently addresses the audience's knowledge level, concerns, values, and possible biases about the claim.
-Cohesion: The text uses words, phrases, and clauses as well as varied syntax to link the major sections of the text.
-The text creates cohesion and clarifies the relationship among all elements of the argument.
-The text contains limited words, phrases, and clauses to link the major sections of the text.
+Cohesion The text contains limited words, phrases, and clauses to link the major sections of the text.
 The text attempts to connect the claim and reasons.
 The text uses words, phrases, and clauses as well as varied syntax to link the major sections of the text.
 The text connects the claim and the reasons.
 The text links the counterclaims to the claim.
 The text skillfully uses words, phrases, and clauses as well as varied syntax to link the major sections of the text.
 The text identifies the relationships between the claim and reasons as well as the evidence.
 The text effectively links the counterclaims to the claim.
 The text strategically uses words, phrases, and clauses as well as varied syntax to link the major sections of the text.
 The text explains the relationships between the claim and reasons as well as the evidence.
 The text strategically links the counterclaims to the claim.
-Style and Conventions: The text presents a formal, objective tone that demonstrates standard English conventions of usage and mechanics.
-The text illustrates a limited awareness of formal tone.
-The text demonstrates little accuracy in standard English conventions of usage and mechanics.
-The text presents a formal tone.
-The text demonstrates some accuracy in standard English conventions of usage and mechanics.
-The text presents a formal, objective tone.
-The text demonstrates control of standard English conventions of usage and mechanics.
-The text presents an engaging, formal, and objective tone.
-The text intentionally uses standard English conventions of usage and mechanics.

-HHS Rubric for Academic Learning Expectation: The HHS graduate writes effectively to construct and convey meaning.
+2b.
+Academic Learning Expectation: The HHS graduate writes effectively to construct and convey meaning.